7happy7/YT-ad-remover/README.md

 # Install
 1. Download a zip file and unzip it to the local.
-2. Go to Chrome Extension
+2. Go to Chrome Extension.
 > * `chrome://extensions/`
 > * `(config)` > `More tools` > `Extensions`
 3. Enable `Developer mode` (click a toggle at the top of the page).